Nexmo/station/_documentation/voice/voice-api/guides/websockets.md

 ## Connecting to a WebSocket

-To instruct Nexmo to connect to a WebSocket your applicaiton server must return an [NCCO](/voice/voice-api/guides/ncco) when requested from your Nexmo Application's [answer_url](/voice/voice-api/guides/call-flow#answer-url-payload).
+To instruct Nexmo to connect to a WebSocket your application server must return an [NCCO](/voice/voice-api/guides/ncco) when requested from your Nexmo Application's [answer_url](/voice/voice-api/guides/call-flow#answer-url-payload).
 In order to do this the NCCO must contain a `connect` action with an `endpoint.type` of `websocket`.
 For example:

 ``` json
 [